TheTalkingNoodle/Basic-Face-Classifier-KERAS/README.md

 The Network Model consists of two convolution NN layers followed by two Fully-connected layers.
 The network can be increased or pretrained networks can also be used instead.

+Options:
+1. Create Dataset
+	> The dataset is stored in datasets/ folder
+2. Classify (Won't work unless trained)
+	> The Result of Face Classification is displayed on the LIVE Video Feed.
+3. Train
+	> If there are no existing weights, the network will be trained from scratch, otherwise the network training will continue using previous weights.

 # ====== Dependencies ======
 Python 3.x or 2.x